Skip to main content

 Where Bolt falls short:

 Bolt generates frontend code.
 For backend logic, databases, authentication, and server-side processing, you need external services.
-The token system can be punishing for complex applications β€” users frequently report running out of tokens mid-project.
-Collaboration is minimal, and deployment requires manual export to a hosting service.
+The token system can be punishing for complex applications — users frequently report running out of tokens mid-project (every message syncs your entire codebase, consuming tokens fast).
+Bolt v2 added team templates, Figma import, and editable Netlify URLs, but collaboration is still basic and deployment requires manual export to a hosting service.

 The generated code also requires ongoing maintenance.
 Dependencies update, security patches arrive, and hosting needs monitoring.
 Bolt builds the first version; everything after that is on you.